Sunshine Oilsands Ltd.: Increase in Shareholding in the Company by Chairman and Major Shareholder

-The Corporation was informed by its major shareholder, Mr. Sun Kwok Ping ("Mr. Sun"), the executive director and chairman of the board of directors (the "Board") of the corporation, that on May 16, 2017, Mr. Sun acquired a total of 1,000,000 shares of the corporation through on-market purchases for an aggregate consideration of HK$275,000.
+The Corporation was informed by its major shareholder, Mr. Sun Kwok Ping ("Mr. Sun"), the executive director and chairman of the board of directors (the "Board") of the corporation, that on May 18, 2017, Mr. Sun acquired a total of 4,000,000 shares of the corporation through on-market purchases for an aggregate consideration of HK$1,100,000.

 ABOUT SUNSHINE OILSANDS LTD.